openharmony/docs/zh-cn/application-dev/reference/apis/js-apis-audio.md

     console.error(`Failed to set the ringer mode.​ ${err.message}`);
     return;
   }
-  console.log(`Callback invoked to indicate a successful setting of the ringer mode.`);
+  console.info('Callback invoked to indicate a successful setting of the ringer mode.');
 });
 ```